MicrosoftDocs/appcenter-docs/docs/transition/moving/data.md

 ## Crashes

 App Center continues to receive crashes from the HockeySDK.
 The data that already exists in App Center will remain.
-The data retention will be mapped to a maximum of 180 days.
+The data retention will be mapped to a maximum of 90 days.

 > [!NOTE]
 > For Windows and Xamarin apps, App Center isn't receiving crashes from the HockeySDK at the moment and we don't move any crashes data.
 We're planning to add support for Xamarin, UWP and WPF on App Center and recommend you to wait until then.
 Follow our [Roadmap](https://github.com/Microsoft/appcenter/wiki/Roadmap) for updates.

 ## Distribution

 For each app we create an "app name" distribution group on the app level containing all the users of the app on HockeyApp.
-The latest 50 releases are moved to App Center with all their states and restrictions.
-In-app updates continue to work.
+A maximum of 90 and a minimum of 30 releases are moved to App Center with all their states and restrictions.
+To determine the number of releases to move, we calculate the average number of releases uploaded per day in the last 90 days and multiple it by 30.
+In-app updates with the HockeySDK integrated continue to work.

 **Restrictions**